ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Create a VPC
+{: #create_vpc}

 To create your own VPC,

 1. Navigate to https://cloud.ibm.com/vpc/overview and click on **Create a VPC**.
 2. Under **New virtual private cloud** section,
    a.
 Enter a unique name (say my-vpc) for your VPC
    b.
 Select a Resource group
    c.
 Add Tags(optional).
 3. Select **Create new default (Allow all)** as your VPC default access control list (ACL).
 Leave the default security group selections as it is.
 4. Under **New subnet for VPC**,
    a.
 Enter a unique name (say my-subnet-backend).
    b.
 Select a Location.
    c.
 Enter an IP range for the subnet in CIDR notation, say  `10.240.0.0/24`.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 5. Select **Use VPC default** for your subnet access control list(ACL).
 You can configure the Inbound and outbound rules later.
 6. Switch the Public gateway to **Attached** as attaching a public gateway will allow all attached resources to communicate with the public Internet.
 You can also attach the public gateway after you create the subnet.
 7. Click **Create virtual private cloud** to provision the instance.

 To confirm creation of subnet, click on **Subnets** and wait until the Status changes to **Available**.
 You can create a new subnet under the **Subnets** tab.

 ## Backend
+{: #backend}
+In this section, you will create a backend(database) subnet with virtual server instance and define the rules for network access.

 ### Create a subnet for the backend